top of page

 The crossbedded fluvial sandstones, deposits of the ancestral Columbia River perhaps laid down near the confluence with paleo-Foster Creek, are composed of reworked gruss, stripped from the surface of deeply-weathered granitic bedrock common in the area around Bridgeport/Chief Joseph Dam (i.e. Colville batholith).
 Granite emerges to form mountains to the north and underlies the Columbia River Basalt to the south.
 A few steptoes can be found poking up through the basalt to the south and east.
 I don't think an older basalt occurs beneath the Ellensburg sediments at Bridgeport Hill Road.
 Sandstones and shales appear to rest directly on weathered pre-CRB bedrock.
 If so, the deposit is not not an interbed, though they would correlate to interbeds to the south.
 Recall, the CRBs thin markedly here, at their northern fringe, onlapping older rocks of the Okanogan Highlands.

-Sparse, somewhat cryptic frost-formed wedges can also be found in the till.
+Sparse, somewhat cryptic frost wedge in till.

 A meter-tall waterfall spills over a knickpoint formed in firm, impermeable shale (not basalt).